 The proposal provides a list of obligations fiduciaries must comply with when making decisions on exercising shareholder rights, including proxy voting, in order to meet their prudence and loyalty duties under ERISA law.
 It also outlines certain “permitted practices” under which plan fiduciaries may adopt proxy voting policies and parameters reasonably designed to serve the plan’s economic interest.

 The proposal would require plan fiduciaries who adopt such policies to review them at least once every two years.

-The DOL estimates that the incremental costs of these provisions will be small or likely offset by cost savings on a per plan basis.
-The Department anticipates that most, if not all, plans will adopt policies that utilize the permitted practices and because the activities that would be required under the proposal are already reflected in common best practices.
+The DOL estimates that the incremental costs of these provisions will be small or likely offset by cost savings on a per-plan basis.
+The Department anticipates that most, if not all, plans will adopt policies that utilize the permitted practices because the activities that would be required under the proposal are already reflected in common best practices.

 Because such practices are not universal, those plans who do not meet the requirements pertaining to shareholder rights would have to modify their processes.